 Resources for Financial Support for Cystic Fibrosis Patients

 Cystic fibrosis costs a lot, it adds up between the medication, hospitalizations, surgeries, and time off work.
-I know my family and I have experienced quite a lot of financial hardships due to my CF.
+I know my family and I have experienced quite a lot of financial hardships due to my cystic fibrosis.

 So how do I make it work financially?